-My mission is to use humor and humanity to get the audience to empathize with the characters that they least want to understand
+My mission is to get audiences to empathize with the characters that they least want to understand

 Let me explain.

 I'm bad at holding a grudge.
 Always have been.

 But that's because I want to believe there is always a reason why people do what they do.
 That people are not good or evil.
 They are human.
 And I believe striving to understand the human who has wronged you is the only way to move forward.